Fight hard with me to stop the Climate Change Monsters so 45% of all life does not die by 2024. OK? Yes!!!!

-I promise to volunteer 400 minutes a week with an organization or project that helps stop the Climate Change Monsters, and donate 12% to projects that fight the Climate Breakdown, and Rebel for Life, and Eat Veg ::
+So please join me in a promise to volunteer 400 minutes a week with an environmental organization or project, and donate 12% to an environmental organization or project, and Rebel for Life, and Eat Veg ::

 [As a percentage of Earth's 2019 total multi-cellular biomass.]

 + so that Earth will not be 2 degrees C hotter by 2021,

 + so that Earth will not be 2.75 degrees C hotter by 2022,

 + so that Earth will not be 3.5 degrees C hotter by 2023,